PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 provide a quick way to generate translations sheets that can be sent to human translators.
 As you will see, translators can make their edits to a translation sheets using Microsoft Excel.
-Once you’ve received an updated translation sheet back from a translator, Translation Builder provides an import operation to integrate those updated translations back into the dataset for the current project.
+Once you’ve received an updated translation sheet back from a translator, Translations Builder provides an import operation to integrate those updated translations back into the dataset for the current project.